Alliance Boots: Boots UK

 Boots UK formed the main retail business of Alliance Boots in the United Kingdom, and all former Alliance Pharmacy branches were rebranded as Boots.
 The Boots brand has a history stretching back over 160 years and is a familiar sight on Britain's high streets.
 Boots stores are located in prominent high street and city centre locations as well as in local communities.
 Most branches include a pharmacy, and focus on healthcare, personal care and cosmetic products, with most stores selling over the counter medicines.

 Larger stores typically offer a variety of healthcare services in addition to dispensing prescriptions, such as flu vaccination, cholesterol screening, weight loss advice, hair retention treatment, smoking cessation advice and products, and chlamydia testing & treatment (private service).
 Optician services are also offered in many larger stores, with Boots Opticians providing eye tests along with the sale of spectacles and contact lenses.

 Many stores also feature traditional photo processing and/or a Kodak picture kiosk where users of digital cameras and camera phones can create prints.
 Larger stores usually offer a range of electrical equipment such as hairdryers, curlers and foot massagers, whilst selected stores offer a range of sandwiches, baguettes, wraps, salads and beverages.

-Boots operates a loyalty card programme branded as the Boots Advantage Card, and claims to have 17.8 million regular users.
+Boots operates a loyalty card programme, the Boots Advantage Card, and claims to have 17.8 million regular users.

 Internationally

 Since 1936, there have been Boots stores outside the UK.
 Stores in countries as widely spread as New Zealand, Canada (see Pharma Plus) and France were all closed in the 1980s.
 Today, there are Boots branded stores in several countries including the UK, Norway, Ireland, The Netherlands, Thailand, as well as the Middle East.

 Much of the Irish chain was acquired by purchasing Hayes Conyngham Robinson in 1998, although Boots had been present in Ireland prior to this.
 In 2013/2014, there were 76 stores in the Republic.
 In July 2011, an investigation by Ireland's National Consumer Agency found Boots to be the most expensive pharmacy for prescription drugs.

-In other countries (including Kuwait, Hong Kong, and the USA), Boots products are sold from instore 'implants' in department stores and other pharmacies.
+In other countries (including Kuwait, Hong Kong, and the US), Boots products are sold from instore 'implants' in department stores and other pharmacies.